 Minimizes Urinary Tract Infections

-This is the percentage of residents that sustained a urinary tract infection.
-UTI's are considered to be an indicator of nursing care .
-UTI's are routinely linked to poor nursing care.
+This datapoint indicates the percentage of long-term care residents which suffered from UTI's.
+UTI's could be an indicator of poor nursing care.
 However, this metric could also be skewed for some facilities due to varying reporting standards for UTI's.

 Appropriately Uses Anti-Psychotic Medication